base/base/docs/specs/experimental/alligator.md

 The `_delegate` function MUST first check that the length of `_newDelegations` does not exceed `MAX_SUBDELEGATIONS`.
-Then, it MUST calculate the voting power of all active delegations of the `_delegator`, and calculate the voting power adjustements for the new delegatee set, according to `_newDelegations`.
+Then, it MUST calculate the voting power of all active delegations of the `_delegator`, and calculate the voting power adjustements for the new delegatee set using `_newDelegations`.
 Afterwards, the function MUST update the voting power of the current and new set of delegatees.

-The function MUST then sort the new delegatee set in descending order, and store the array the `_delegations` mapping.
-While sorting, the function MUST emit a `DelegateVotesChanged` event for each change in delegatee voting power.
+The function MUST then sort the new delegatee set in descending order, and store the delegations as part of the `_delegations` mapping.
+While sorting, the function MUST check for the validity of the delegations, as specified in the [Delegation Validation](#delegation-validation) section.
+Aditionally, the function MUST emit a `DelegateVotesChanged` event for each change in delegatee voting power.

 ### Getters